sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/3 Detective Marina.md

 ***

-As he scrawled a quick "closed for business" letter inside Ammo Knights, Pearl and Marina leaned over the counter as Sheldon started from the beginning, recounting his memory of yesterday night.
+As he scrawled a quick 'closed for business' letter inside Ammo Knights, Pearl and Marina leaned over the counter as Sheldon started from the beginning, recounting his memory of yesterday night.
 "So I stayed back after closing for a while.
 Thing is, Lorne's understandably worried over Lily going missing.
 I had a phonecall with her to try to comfort her."

 "How's she holding up?"
 Marina asked, taking a notepad Pearl had handed to her and jotting notes.